 The statistics surrounding drunk drivers are staggering, even in a day and age when information, awareness, and education about driving under the influence is higher than ever before.
 Almost a third of all car accidents in the United States involve alcohol on some level, and many more involve serious injuries.

-Those who are the victims of drunk drivers on the roadways deserve compensation to help recover from their injuries, but it’s vital to take the right steps.
+Those who are hurt by drunk drivers on the roadways deserve compensation to help recover from their injuries, but it’s vital to take the right steps.
 Learn about your options if you’re hit by a drunk driver, what you should do to get compensation, and how a qualified car accident attorney can help.

 Civil vs. Criminal Cases